codeforbtv/expunge-vt/README_EXTENSIONS_OVERVIEW.md

 # Getting Started with Chrome Extensions

+The ExpungeVT Chrome Extension is located inside the 'extensionDirectory' folder in this repo.
+The following is a brief overview of the extension codebase with links to resources for further exploration.

 ## Structure of an Extension

 The structure of a chrome extension is primarily defined in the manifest.json file